 Summary

-In the beginning, Tommy discovers a rare printed book from the attic in their home.
-It was an old dusty book with yellowed, wrinkled pages with letters fixed to their position, unlike their television screen with millions of books and moving letters.
+In the beginning, Tommy discovers a rare printed book from the attic in their home, an old and dusty book with yellowed, wrinkled pages and fixed letters, unlike their telebook with millions of books and moving letters.
 Margie had previously heard about printed books from their grandfather, but it was her first time seeing one.
 The book introduced them to traditional schools where children studied together in a physical building with a human instructor or teacher, which fascinated Margie with the idea of a conventional school different from her fully automated yet monotonous virtual school.

 She feels isolated imagining what fun the children had in the century-old school.
-Their instructor is an advanced robot, a mechanical device specially configured to their pace and needs, yet Margie is dissatisfied with her school and imagines how entertaining the old schools must have been.
+Their instructor is an advanced robot.
+It is a mechanical device with a special configuration which caters to their individual pace and needs, yet it does not dissuade her dissatisfaction with her school.
+She imagines how entertaining the old schools must have been.

 Analysis

-Answer the following questions
+Answer the questions.

 1. How old are Margie and Tommy?

-In the short story Margie, our protagonist is 11 years old and her friend Tommy is 13 years old.
+In the short story Margie, our protagonist, is 11 years old, and her friend Tommy is 13 years old.

 2. What did Margie write in her diary?